Elisapie: Biography

-Born in Salluit, Quebec to an Inuk mother and a father from Newfoundland, she performed at age twelve with the Salluit band Sugluk.
+Born in Salluit, Quebec to an Inuk mother and a father from Newfoundland, she performed at age twelve with the Salluit band Sugluk, one of whose members was her uncle George Kakayuk.
 Isaac collaborated with instrumentalist Alain Auger in the musical project Taima (Inuktitut for "that's all" or "it is done") in the early 2000s.
 The band's sole album, Taima, won the Juno Award for Aboriginal Recording of the Year in 2005.
 In 2006, Isaac wrote lyrics for songs composed by Bruno Coulais for the film The White Planet.

 In 2010, Isaac's first solo album, There Will Be Stars, was released by Pheromone Recordings.
 On the album, she sings in English, French, and Inuktitut.
 Her second solo album, Travelling Love, was released in October 2012 under the name Elisapie.
 During the Juno Awards, she was mistakenly nominated as Breakthrough Artist of the Year, before it was revealed that she had been a Juno winner in 2005; the nomination was rescinded and given to Shawn Hook instead.
 She garnered a Canadian Screen Award nomination for Best Original Song at the 2nd Canadian Screen Awards for her song "Far Away", which appeared in the film The Legend of Sarila.
-She was nominated for the Juno Award for Indigenous Music Album of the Year in 2019 for The Ballad of the Runaway Girl.
+At the Juno Awards of 2019, her album The Ballad of the Runaway Girl was nominated for the Indigenous Music Album of the Year.
 In July 2019, the album was shortlisted for the 2019 Polaris Music Prize.
 This album again contained lyrics in English, French, and Inuktitut.

 Isaac has an extensive background in media production as well.
 When asked about her work in this medium in relation to her music, she has stated "I really believe that communication and radio was really a place for me to express my inner creativity, and I love that medium.
 And it has helped me to be a little more aware, especially when I have to be doing interviews and have a larger vision of my work than just the artiste point of view".

-In 2021, Isaac was announced to have landed her first acting role, in C.S.
-Roy's forthcoming augmented reality film, V F C.
+In 2021, Isaac was announced to have landed her first onscreen acting role, in C.S.
+Roy's forthcoming augmented reality film, V F C. She also had a part in the television crime drama series Motel Paradis in 2022.

+In 2023, she released the album Inuktitut, consisting of ten Inuktitut-language covers of classic pop and rock songs.
+She won the award for Contemporary Indigenous Artist of the Year at the Juno Awards of 2024, and Best Adult Alternative Album at the Juno Awards of 2025.
+The album was a shortlisted finalist for the 2024 Polaris Music Prize.

+On June 13, 2024, Canada Post released a series of stamps titled "Indigenous Leaders".
+One of them is dedicated to Isaac, marking her cultural contributions.